 “Umbrella Bed have independently released full length albums in 1996 (‘King Siz’e) and 1998 (‘Monkey’s and Rivets’).
 From 2003 German based label Mad Butcher Records has released ‘Last Band Standing’, ‘One Small Skank…’ and ‘GO’.
 The band’s primary line up has rotated some over the years but has remained largely intact.
 The new EP ‘Refill’ was released on November 26th.”

 “UBK (Uri Brauner Kinrot) and his first solo album titled ‘Ouzo Bazooka’, have toured and recorded with NYC’s Firewater and performed at major festivals such as Glastonbury (UK), Roskilde (Denmark), Exit, WOMEX, Olinkan (Mexico City), SXSW, Sines (Portugal), Global Fest (NYC).”

 “Japanfour started in their teens, unable to play instruments but determined to create music and form a punk band.
 Tonight (December 7th) they play a launch party at Cabaret Voltaire in Edinburgh, promoted through WTNP.”

 “Ghyti is an alternative band from Adelaide, Australia who have recently released a six-track EP called ‘Life Is Cheap’.
 The full EP is available for download on bandcamp, and will be on iTunes from December 8th.”

 “Scottish four-piece Vladimir released free download ‘Come Over’ on November 18th.
 The band, only 18, have supported bands such as Peace, The View, Pigeon Detectives, The Twilight Sad and Wet Nuns over the past year.”

-- Live4ever's New Tunes Guide feat.
-Flyying Colours, Horse Thief and more
+- Live4ever's New Tunes Guide: SXSW special feat.
+Soak, The Districts and more

-- Live4ever's New Tunes Guide feat.
-Gentlemen, MT Warning and more
+- Live4ever's New Tunes Guide: Lea Porcelain, Mylets and more